-It’s been a wild ride this year!
+Another tremendous nesting season!
 The current nest count is at 759 nests, which is well over our average of 558 nests per year!
 Although we have another two months of nesting season to go, very few new nests are historically laid after September 1st.
-Monitoring for new nests ends on September 30th so we aren't likely to break our previous record high nest count of 919 nests set in 2012!
-In detail, we have counted 880 Loggerhead nests, our most common species, 61 green turtle nests, 5 leatherback nests, and 1 rare Kemp's Ridley nests.
-In addition, we have counted over 797 false crawls left on the beach.
-A false crawl is when a sea turtle crawls out of the ocean on the beach but does not make a nest.
+Monitoring for new nests ends on September 30th so we aren't likely to break our previous record high nest count of 984 nests set in 2019.
+In detail, we have counted 692 loggerhead nests, our most common species, 61 green turtle nests, 5 leatherback nests, and 1 rare Kemp's ridley nest.
+In addidtion, we have counted over 860 false crawls left on the beach.
+A false crawl is when a sea turtle crawls out of the ocean on the beach but does not lay eggs.

 With nests hatching nightly, nest evaluations have also been underway.
-A total off 283 nest have already hatched or have been removed from the beach already.
-Of those, 533 were evaluated for reproductive success and over 48,600 hatched eggshells have been counted!
-Other nests that could not be fully evaluated include 53 nests where eggs could not be located, 53 nests depredated by a predator, 8 nests that hatched and then were scavenged by a predator, (making nest contents not able to be counted), 57 nests washed out due to high tides and beach erosion in late July and during Hurricane Dorian in early Sept., and 29 nests were tidally inundated which means that the eggs were held under water for more than 3 days consecutively which essentially drowns the eggs.
+A total off 283 nest have already hatched or have been removed from the beach.
+Of those, 268 were evaluated for reporductive success and over 24,177 hatched eggshells have been counted!
+The nests that could not be fully evaluated include 13 nests where eggs could not be located, 1 nest depredated by a coyote, and 1 nest washed out due to high tides and surf.

-In addition to these evaluations, we have had 7 reports of sea turtle disorientation events.
+In addition to these evaluations, we've had 15 reports of sea turtle disorientation events.
 This happens when a nest hatches and the hatchlings become confused by bright artificial lighting in the vicinity of a nest.
 The lights confuse the hatchlings and may lead them away from the water.
-The reports indicate that between 67-200 hatchlings were disoriented during these events but most of them found their way to the water eventually.
-Please check the lighting portion of our website for more information on the how artificial lighting harms sea turtles.
+The reports indicate that between 372-930 hatchlings were disoriented during these events, but most of them found their way to the water eventually.
+Please check the lighting portion of our website for more information on how artificial lighting harms sea turtles.

 Washback Season started August 1st.
 Washback sea turtles are recently hatched turtles that have been deposited on the beach in a line of seaweed during or after a storm.
-Washbacks typically are found during high tides between August 1 and November 30.
+Washbacks are typically found during high tides between August 1 and November 30.
 Washback turtles are collected and rehabilitated at the Marine Science Center in Ponce Inlet.
-We do not encourage people to put these washback turtles back in the water.
-They are often so exhausted that they will not make it back off shore on their own.
-Please notify a lifeguard if you find one on the beach.
+We do not encourage people to put these washback turtles back in the water, as they are often so exhausted that they will not make it back offshore on their own.
+Please notify a lifeguard or Beach Safety officer if you find one on the beach.
 Volusia County also has a group of trained, permitted individuals who venture onto the beach when seaweed lines are deposited on the beach to look for stranded washbacks, called the Washback Watchers.
 If you may be interested in joining this program, please check out the Washback Watchers section of our website for more details.